ivmarkov/rust-esp32-std-demo/README.md

 The app is a simple "Hello, World" web server implememented with the Rust type-safe ESP-IDF bindings from the [embedded-svc](https://github.com/ivmarkov/embedded-svc) and [esp-idf-svc](https://github.com/ivmarkov/esp-idf-svc) projects.

-## Building
+## Building (*)

-* The app currently uses PlatformIO as a driver for building the ESP-IDF framework, for linking with the Rust code and for flashing etc.
+* The app uses PlatformIO as a driver for building the ESP-IDF framework, for linking with the Rust code, for flashing, etc. etc.
-* The Rust code is compiled to a static C library, which is then linked against the PlatformIO code to get the final elf & bin executables
+* The Rust code is compiled to a static C library, which is then linked against the PlatformIO code to get the final `.elf` & `.bin` executables
-* Since as per above PlatformIO is only used to build the ESP-IDF framework itself, it might be removed as a requirement in future (even though integration with PlatformIO brings other benefits, like eaiser support for multi-language (C & Rust) projects)
-* Since the work to integrate the Rust build system with PlatformIO's own build is unfinished, you'll have to first build the Rust side (using the regular `cargo build --release`) and then trigger the PlatformIO build separately.
+* Triggering the PlatformIO build (from the IDE or via `pio run`) will automatically build the Rust code too, by invoking Cargo for you

+(*) Build footnote:
+* **Upcoming**: Cargo <-> PlatformIO integration in the form of a `cargo-pio` command that initializes a hybrid Rust/C project built with PlatformIO + Cargo
+* No need to install the ESP-IDF SDK, Espressif Xtensa tooling etc. PlatformIO takes care of all of it - transparently
+* Other benefits: seamless Rust/C multi-language projects

 ### Rough steps